Catsicle/FeatureTester/README.md

 ## Dependency Notes

-- `pandas-ta` supplies technical indicators and requires pandas >= 1.5.
+- `pandas-ta` supplies technical indicators; requires pandas ≥ 1.5.
-- `altair` powers the interactive charts; if absent, the app falls back to Streamlit line charts.
+- `altair` renders interactive charts.
+The app enables the `vegafusion` transformer automatically; ensure `vegafusion` and `vl-convert-python>=1.6` are installed (both listed in `requirements.txt`).
+Without Altair, it falls back to Streamlit line charts.
-- `matplotlib` is used to export PNG/JPG snapshots of charts.
-Without it, image downloads are omitted (JSON/CSV downloads remain available).
+- `matplotlib` enables exporting plots as PNG/JPG.
+If unavailable, the app still offers JSON/CSV downloads.
+- `vegafusion` lifts Altair's default 5k-row cap; included in `requirements.txt`.

 ## Persisted Indicators

 Generated indicators are stored in `./<uploaded_filename>_features.csv`.
 Re-uploading the same dataset will automatically merge those columns back into the working DataFrame, keeping your engineered features available between sessions.

+If you prefer a clean slate, delete the corresponding `*_features.csv` file before restarting the app.

 ## Publishing to GitHub